wp-plugins/tdo-mini-forms/Readme.txt

 == Known Bugs ==

-* An issue with having the latest MoreFields plugin (v0.6.7) and TDO-Mini Forms (v0.10.2) has been reported.
-Not yet investigated. (http://thedeadone.net/forum/?p=212)
 * If you deactivate the plugin at a later date, links to uploaded files will break (as they use a wrapper in the plugin).
 However with v0.9.3, you can set an option in the "Upload Files" widget to use direct links instead of the wrapper.
 In v0.10.3, the default is to use direct links but you can switch back to the handler if this does not work correctly for you.
 * Uploading a bmp image with attachment and thumbnail options turns on causes an error.
 Wordpress does not support bitmaps for thumbnail generation.
 * The queuing functionality may get the time wrong if period set to greater than an hour